nickserv/magician-clojure/README.md

 # Magician
-A suite of handy methods for doing calculations in irb.
+A suite of handy functions for doing calculations in Common Lisp.

+## Documentation
+Please see the docstrings.
+A link to generated documentation may be added in the future.

 ## Installation
 Add this line to your application's Gemfile: